Non-equilibrium active noise enhances generative memory in diffusion models: Reverse generative dynamics with active score functions

-We also study a data distribution consisting of overlapping Swiss rolls (Fig.~\ref{fig:complex_toy_dsns:multimodal_swissroll_overlap}) to test the method on a toy model distribution for which the analytical form of the score function is not known.
+We next test the performance of passive and active diffusion on 2D distributions with reduced symmetry and increased multi-scale structure than the diamond of Gaussians.
+To compare passive and active processes, we consider a data distribution consisting of overlapping Swiss rolls (Fig.~\ref{fig:complex_toy_dsns:multimodal_swissroll_overlap}) to test the method on a distribution for which the analytical form of the score function is not known.
 An important feature of this example is that the true distribution has structure at multiple length scales: both the position of the rolls and their interior structures need to be captured by the generative diffusion model.
 We use neural networks to learn the score functions, and, as in the Gaussian mixture model example, we observe that active diffusion outperforms passive diffusion (Fig.~\ref{fig:multigaussian:NN}).
-Additional results for this and other toy models can be found in in Sec.~\ref{appsec:toy_models}.
-We observe that the passive process is unable to generate the target distribution for all values of time step size and for the entire range of iterations we have considered in Fig.~\ref{si:fig:multimodal_swissroll_overlap}, whereas the active process succeeds in accurately resolving both scales of the target distribution.
+Additional results for this and other toy models are included in Sec.~\ref{appsec:toy_models}.
+We observe that the passive process is unable to generate the target distribution for all values of time step size and for the entire range of iterations that we have considered in Fig.~\ref{si:fig:multimodal_swissroll_overlap}, while the active process succeeds in accurately resolving both scales of the target distribution.